vinivirtus/vSphereTanzu301_vt4163/content/en/docs/courseIntroduction/welcomeToTheCourse.md

 weight: 1010

 ---
-This course provides a technical introduction to vSphere with Tanzu.
+This course provides a technical deep dive to vSphere with Tanzu.

 If you complete all steps in this course, you can request a certificate of completion, by following the instructions provided at the end of the